Boon-Jun/CS3245-HW4/README.txt

-indexer.py - Perfoms the indexing of directory of documents. dictionary.txt - Pickled dictionary of terms from the Reuters Training Dataset postings.txt - Postings List of each term specified in dictionary.txt postings_plaintext.txt - Contains a human readable index with dictionary word and
+indexer.py - Perfoms the indexing of directory of documents. dictionary.txt - Pickled dictionary of terms from the Reuters Training Dataset postings.txt - Postings List of each term specified in dictionary.txt lengths.txt - Stores a dictionary of document vector lengths doc_id_to_courts.txt - Stores a mapping of each document to the "Courts" field
-			corresponding posting list
-lengths.txt - Stores a dictionary of document vector lengths doc_id_to_courts.txt - Stores a mapping of each document to the "Courts" field